 Many Things that We Do to Reduce Public Speaking Fear Actually Causes Nervousness.

 A while back, I did an entire podcast on this topic called 7 Presentation Habits that Cause You to Become a More Nervous Speaker.
 When I start my classes, my goal, right away, is to help the participants break some of these nagging habits that actually cause nervousness.
-A couple of the challenging things that cause nervousness are (1) writing out your presentation longhand, (2) relying on notes to remember your content, and (3) trying to memorize your speech.
+For instance, when you write out your presentation word-for-word, you can make yourself more nervous.
+Likewise, relying on notes to remember your content and trying to memorize your speech can hurt you.
 Most of us have been taught to do these things, and these habits are ingrained.
 So, giving them up can be challenging.
-Basically, we often just don’t trust ourselves.
+Basically, we often just don't trust ourselves.

-I setup the turn table in the living room, and the whole family was gathered.
+The whole family gathered around as I set up the turntable in the living room.
 I gently put the arm on the record, and the sound started.
-After about 30 seconds, my daughter, a Spotify fan, looked at me and said, “That sounds horrible.”
+After about 30 seconds, my daughter, a Spotify fan, looked at me and said, "That sounds horrible."
 Immediately after she said this, the record skipped.
 I moved the arm to the next song.
 It skipped.
 In fact, every song sounded terrible compared to the clean digital songs that we are used to.

 The point is that there are a BUNCH of people in the world who swear that the crackling and skipping vinyl record is the absolute only way to listen to music.
 They are delusional.
 Vinyl records are terrible.
 The reason why they think that, though, is because they grew up listening to these records.
 I think that this is the same thing that happens to people who use these tricks to feel more comfortable speaking.
 These techniques don't work, but we have convinced ourselves that they do.
 So, in situations where we don't have the crutch to rely on, we feel even more uncomfortable.